kristian-lange/net-glimpse/README.md

 * Cleaning interval and max age of nodes
 * Blacklist and whitelist for IP and MAC addresses

 The configuration file is in [`./config/glimpse.conf`](https://github.com/kristian-lange/net-glimpse/blob/master/conf/glimpse.conf).
-More details are in the comments in the config file.
+More details are in the comments of the config file.

 ![screenshot](docs/screenshot2.png)